xavieryao/xavieryao.github.io/_posts/2014-01-11-the_great_gatsby.md

 ---
--layout: post
+layout: post
--title: "Great Fragments From the Great Gatsby"
+title: "Great Fragments From the Great Gatsby"
--date: 2014-01-11
+date: 2014-01-11
--categories: 高中
+categories: 高中
 ---

 > Then wear the gold hat, if that will move her;